Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups

 and as the factor $\frac{p^{m+1-p}}{m!}$ converges to zero $p$-adically as $m$ goes to the infinity, $\frac{\nabla(D_1)\circ\cdots \circ \nabla(D_m)}{m!}\to 0$ when $m\to\infty$.
 This convergence property is crucial in the construction of our second functor $\sF_n$.
 As a side remark, we do not know whether the above functor from $\widetilde{MIC}(X)$ to $MIC^{(-1)}_{p-2+n}(X)$ is essentially surjective (but it is not faithful).
 Later, we shall come back to this point again.\\

-Now we proceed to the construction of our first functor $\sT_n: \sH(X_n')\to \widetilde{MIC}(X_n')$.
-We shall present two approaches to the functor in the following.
-The first approach, which is our original approach, is a method of ``local lifting-global gluing" which may be more familiar to a reader with background from complex geometry.
-The second approach is based on a beautiful construction suggested by the referee who kindly allows us to reproduce his/her ideas here.
-This direct approach is more transparent and elegant. \\
+Now we can proceed to the construction of our first functor $\sT_n: \sH(X_n')\to \widetilde{MIC}(X_n')$.
+We shall present two approaches in the following.
+The first approach, which is our original approach, is a method of ``local lifting-global gluing" which may be more familiar to a reader whose background is in complex algebraic geometry.
+The second approach is based on a beautiful construction suggested by the referee who kindly allows us to reproduce his/her idea here.
+This direct approach is much more transparent. \\

 {\itshape First approach.}\\